Kobraz/sp2/readme.md

 My site is hosted by Netlify at this address: https://rfh-sp2auction-final.netlify.app/

+### Challenges in the project

+Ive had some challenges during the project.
+That's why I do now deliver the project without a working way to place bids or to show bids made on the items.
+I have asked for help on discord and got some help, from

 ## Setting Up and Running the JavaScript API Project Locally: